 Reach the western end of the map and turn north, keeping an eye out for another, more generous branch that’ll yield goodies after being revealed by a [Perception 14] check just north of the area transition.
 From this area transition if you explore to the south you can find some more hidden treasure in the form of a stump behind some rocks [Perception 13].

 In the latter case, immediately rush up with the rest of your party to assist the lone tank you brought up.
 The reason for this odd strategy is because not all your foes were content to wait in plain sight.
-Several subordinate wolves sneakily in service to Grarruki start the encounter hidden, and will only appear after hostilities break out… unless, of course, your Perception skill is up to the task of spotting them ahead of time.
+Several subordinate wolves sneakily in service to Grarrukh start the encounter hidden, and will only appear after hostilities break out… unless, of course, your Perception skill is up to the task of spotting them ahead of time.
 They will hopefully show their hand by attacking your retreating tank instead of, say, surrounding your archers and casters at the beginning of the fight.

-After killing Grarruki, pick up the Amulet of Natural Armor +1 it drops, then continue north to find a chest containing more loot, albeit nothing noteworthy.
+After killing Grarrukh, pick up the Amulet of Mighty Fists it drops, then continue north to find a chest containing more loot, albeit nothing noteworthy.

 |200 XP / 283 GP|

-If you wish to be truly evil and exploitative, you can now kill Grarruki and return to the Mite Hunter and claim the reward for that, too.
-Hard to argue with 400 XP, 283 GP, and an Amulet of Natural Armor +1 for a little lying and pest extermination.
+If you wish to be truly evil and exploitative, you can now kill Grarrukh and return to the Mite Hunter and claim the reward for that, too.
+Hard to argue with 400 XP, 283 GP, and some magical items for a little lying and pest extermination.

 Ambush the Bandit Camp

 Cross some shallow water to the northeast to find a corpse you can loot, then search near some water to the west to find a sack.
-On the corpse you’ll find A Crumpled Letter, a Scorched Fragment of a Necklace, An Ancient Rostland Coin, and a Broken Arrow of a Restov Ranger, while the sack contains less noteworthy treasure.
+On the corpse you’ll find A Crumpled Letter, a Scorched Fragment of a Necklace, An Ancient Rostland Coin, and a Restovic Ranger’s Broken Arrow, while the sack contains less noteworthy treasure.
 You’ll probably have to fend off some Tatzlwyrms that lurk up here, but they’re not fearsome enough foes that their presence should deter you.

 Deal with Tatzlwyrms and you’ll have two choices for how to proceed: head north or south.
 Head south, first, and shortly southeast of where you slew the Tatzlwyrms you’ll find a pair of Giant Frogs.
 Exterminate the pests, then continue east along the southern end of the map until you come across a log.
 Loot the corpse of a Kobold east of the log to score some minor treasures, then turn your attention to the log itself, which you can use to reach an elevated section of ground to the north… should you succeed at a [Mobility 22] check, anyways.
 Failure will be met with pain, so save your game before attempting.

 When you finally succeed in climbing the log, loot two corpses for minor trinkets, then save your game again, as two chests await.
-The chest on the right [Trickery 21] contains a Wand of Lead Blades, a Potion of Enlarge Person and 311 GP, while the chest on the left [Trickery 14] contains more modest treasures.
+The chest on the right [Trickery 21] contains a Wand of Lead Blades and a Club +1, while the chest on the left [Trickery 14] contains more modest treasures.
 All in all, it’s well worth your time to make the climb.
 Fortunately, the climb back down isn’t so treacherous, as you only have to make a [Mobility 0] check - a freebie, by all standards.

 Return back to where you fought the Tatzlwyrms and from there turn east.
 The path will shortly split again, and while you can head uphill to the southeast to reach the caves the Kobolds have claimed as their own, ignore it for now and continue northeast, instead.
 Be careful as you proceed, however, as there are numerous Fireball traps waiting to explode.
 Even worse, a camp full of battle-hardened Bandits lies to the east, and they’re not keen on making friends.
 Set off any traps and they’ll rouse themselves, and you don’t want to have to fight them at less than your full strength.
 Painstakingly search for traps [Perception 22] and disarm them [Trickery 22], and when the way is clear, heal up, buff, and save your game.

 It might seem like a good idea to kill the Necromancer first - gank the mage is always a strategy worth considering - but this time, the rogue is the greater threat.
-If you quickly chop down the rogue, you’d significantly reduced their melee strength, and can quickly turn around and kill the Necromancer nearby, who will probably help you by provoking Attacks of Opportunity.
+If you quickly chop down the rogue, you’ll significantly reduce their melee strength, and can quickly turn around and kill the Necromancer nearby, who will probably help you by provoking Attacks of Opportunity.
 Surround the rogue, kill it, then take care of the mage.
 It’s risky, and if the necromancers manages to cast Cause Fear, you’ll probably have to reload.
 The Half-Orc warrior might manage to get a few good hits in, and he can hit quite hard, but once the two aforementioned threats are neutralized, you should be well on your way to victory.
 You can soften most of the enemies (save the necromancer) with mind-affecting effects like Tasha’s Hideous Laughter - taking out the barbarian or archer for a few turns will help significantly.

 Exterminate the Bandits (never camp without somebody on watch, kids!) after which you’ll be entitled to loot your victims.
 Pick up the Leather Armor +1 on the ground near the Half-Orc, then search some camp supplies obscured by a tent to find a variety of treasures.
-The Half-Orc has a Masterwork Greatsword, the Bandit Necromancer will yield a Masterwork Light Crossbow, a Potion of Cure Light Wounds, two bottles of Alchemist Fire and Bracers of Armor +1, and the rogue has two Masterwork Daggers, to just name the notable loot.
+The Bandit Necromancer will yield a Masterwork Light Crossbow, a Potion of Cure Light Wounds, two bottles of Alchemist Fire and Bracers of Armor +1, just to point out the notable loot.